netxms/netxms-doc/admin/user-management.rst

      - Syslog facility to be used in audit log records sent to external server.
      - 13
    * - ExternalAuditPort
-     - UDP port of external syslog server to send audit records to.
+     - UDP port of the external syslog server to send audit records to.
      - 514
    * - ExternalAuditServer
      - External syslog server to send audit records to.
 If set to none, external audit logging is disabled.
      - none
    * - ExternalAuditSeverity
-     - Syslog severity to be used in audit log records sent to external server.
+     - Syslog severity to be used in audit log records sent to the external server.
      - 5
    * - ExternalAuditTag
-     - Syslog tag to be used in audit log records sent to external server.
+     - Syslog tag to be used in audit log records sent to the external server.
      - netxmsd-audit